 What this means is that the company may be producing superior earnings over and above what its investors expect to receive.
 These additional earnings are the basis of calculating business goodwill.

 Enter the second term used in the method’s name: ‘capitalized’.
-In fact, the excess earnings are capitalized to measure the value of business goodwill.
+In fact, you need to capitalize the excess earnings in order to measure the value of business goodwill.

 Capitalized excess earnings valuation step by step

-So the calculation with the capitalized excess earnings valuation method proceeds as follows:
+So the calculation with the capitalized excess earnings valuation method goes as follows:

 - Determine the total business earnings you will use in your valuation.